Organizing resources

 We recommend following a naming convention for workspaces to maintain consistency and clarity.
 The recommended format is: <business-unit>-<app-name>-<layer>-<env> where:

-By incorporating the business unit, application name, layer, and environment into the workspace name, you can easily identify and associate workspaces with specific components of your infrastructure.
+By incorporating the business unit, application name, layer, and environment into the workspace name, you can identify and associate workspaces with specific components of your infrastructure.
 We recommend a maximum of ninety characters but this is not a hard limit.

 Multi-workspace patterns